 The goal is to grow the Sacramento Region’s economy in ways that support all of the region’s residents and communities by prioritizing core economic initiatives resulting in a more aligned, prosperous and resilient Sacramento Region.

 An effective CEDS allows a region to maximize its potential by serving as a roadmap for future economic development endeavors.
 A CEDS qualifies a region for U.S. Economic Development Administration (EDA) funding assistance, under its Public Works and Economic Adjustment Assistance programs.
 The CEDS must be fully updated every five years in order to stay relevant with changing economic conditions, with annual progress reports.

 Access both the Prosperity Strategy and the full CEDS here:

 Valley Vision serves as the project manager for the CEDS process.
-The six-county 2020 CEDS was posted for public comment for 30 days, closing on March 13, 2020, and is accessible above.
+The six-county 2020 CEDS was posted for public comment for 30 days, closing on March 13, 2020.
 Comments submitted for the CEDS were reviewed by Valley Vision and response were provided.
-Further questions or comments can be provided via the form below, and will be responses to by Valley Vision staff in a timely manner.
-The CEDS Steering Committee will consider adoption of the CEDS upon approval by the region’s six county Boards of Supervisors.
-The report was submitted to EDA in April 2020.
+The CEDS was approved by EDA, as detailed in this blog post by Valley Vision’s Trish Kelly.

 The CEDS is conducted in collaboration with the Prosperity Partnership: Greater Sacramento Area Economic Council, Sacramento Area Council of Governments, Sacramento Metropolitan Chamber of Commerce, and Valley Vision.
 The findings, conclusions, and recommendations are based on multiple sources and work product that include but are not limited to the Prosperity Partnership, RW Ventures, Brookings Institution, Centers of Excellence, and regional partners.